alexandergerber/courses-tsa/chapter2.md

 To deal with the seasonality we can extend the methods used for estimating/eliminating the time trend.

 If we assume a linear time trend and a constant seasonal pattern we can use `tslm(y ~ trend + season)` to estimate $m _t$ and $s _t$ .
-This will run an OLS regression where, besides the trend regressor, for each but one month a dummy variable is automatically included.
+This will run an OLS regression where, besides the regressor for the trend, dummy variables for each but one month are automatically included.

 `@instructions`
 - Estimate trend and seasonality of `con_supply2010` using a linear model and assign it to `seasonal_model`.